ultimate271/notes/gibson/neuromancer04.md

 “Skip it,” Case said.

+## Case finishes his recon work for the job

+### Case meets a member of the Panther Modern's named Angelo
 CASE MET HIS first Modern two days after he’d screened the Hosaka’s precis.
 The Moderns, he’d decided, were a contemporary version of the Big Scientists of his own late teens.
 There was a kind of ghostly teenage DNA at work in the Sprawl,